-With over a decade of experience in complex, cross-border financial criminal enforcement, BJ has a deep understanding of foreign and domestic investigative matters.
-As the acting principal deputy chief of the U.S. Department of Justice’s Criminal Fraud Section, he oversaw the work of the Fraud Section’s FCPA, Market Integrity and Major Frauds, and Health Care Fraud units, managed interagency relationships with enforcement partners including U.S. Attorneys’ Offices, the SEC, and the FBI, and participated in the implementation of key aspects of DOJ corporate criminal enforcement policy.
+As the acting principal deputy chief of the U.S. Department of Justice’s Criminal Fraud Section, BJ oversaw the work of the Fraud Section’s Foreign Corrupt Practices Act, Market Integrity and Major Frauds, and Health Care Fraud units, managed interagency relationships with enforcement partners including the SEC and the FBI, and participated in the implementation of key aspects of DOJ corporate criminal enforcement policy.

-Before joining the DOJ, BJ clerked for the Hon.
+Before joining the DOJ, BJ was a member of U.S. Senate leadership staff, worked for a global audit, tax, and consulting firm, and clerked for the Hon.
 John G. Heyburn II of the U.S. District Court for the Western District of Kentucky.